Mar 10, 2026

 Exploding Data Volume and Complexity.

-✅ Behind the adoption wave is a purported data creation increase never before seen.
-The creation of global data is estimated at 175 zettabytes by 2025 which is only 33 ZB as compared to 2018, which will become at least a five-fold increase in 7 years.
+Behind the adoption wave is a purported data creation increase never before seen.
+Global data creation is expected to reach about 181 zettabytes by 2025, compared to just 33 ZB in 2018, representing more than a five-fold increase in only a few years.

 Growth in Visualization Tools in The Market.